Consolidated Coverage map of the entire University-Link repeater system.

-The University-Link repeaters are linked together by AllStar hub node# 40933 and are located at grid EM10dg, 200′ AGL at The University of Texas at Austin, with a ~20 mile coverage radius and operating on emergency power, unless otherwise noted.
-Link status.
-Node map.
-Live audio feed.
+The University-Link repeaters are linked together by AllStar hub node# 40933 located at grid EM10dg, 200′ AGL at The University of Texas at Austin.
+The hub location has a ~20 mile coverage radius and operates on emergency power.
+There are linked repeaters to the northwest.

 927.0750-, pl 218.1 in/out, analog, 50 watts, standard 25MHz split.
 ID is KA5D.
-This repeater is likely loaded into the memory bank of your radio if it was programmed by K5TRA.
+Located at EM10dg at the UT campus, 200′ AGL.
+This repeater is likely loaded into the memory bank of your radio if it was programmed by K5TRA, who also generously offered guidance in building this machine.
 Link Status.
 Coverage map.
 APRS object info.

 To connect your hotspot to this system and talk using your DMR or C4FM-DN radio, point it to the YSF Reflector “US Uni-Link” room #55817 at repeaters.as.utexas.edu, port 42000.
 Link Status.